SuperTapood/Cudheart/roadmap.md

 - [ ] integrate std functions for optimization
 - [ ] allow functions to accept ndarray and take it from there
 - [ ] rename shapelike to reshape
+- [ ] add empty to arrayops which accepts shape and remove emptylike from ndarray
 - [ ] dummy proof the constructors and stuff
 - [ ] test and optimize the inplace argument
 - [ ] further integrate more exceptions